dukt/social-docs/en/facebook.md

 ## OAuth Configuration

 1. Go to the [Facebook API Manager](https://developers.facebook.com/apps).
-1. Create a new Facebook application: Facebook API Manager → My Apps → Add a new App → Website.
-1. Once created, configure the Facebook App's OAuth settings: Facebook API Manager → My App → Settings → Advanced → Client OAuth Settings.
-1. Enable **Client Login** and **Web OAuth Login**
+1. Click the “Add a New App” button to create a new Facebook application.
+1. Once created, go to your application and set up the “Facebook Login” product.
-1. Fill the **Valid OAuth redirect URIs** field with the Redirect URI found in CP → Settings → Social → Login Providers → Facebook
+1. Now go to Your App → Facebook Login → Settings, fill the “Valid OAuth redirect URIs” field with the Redirect URI found in CP → Settings → Social → Login Providers → Facebook, and save.
-2. Facebook will provide you a client ID and client secret for your application, copy them into a `craft/config/social.php` file with the following settings:
+1. Now go to Your App → Settings → Basic and copy the App ID and App Secret to the `craft/config/social.php` and use them as client ID and secret values:

         <?php